wpeka/wplegalpages/README.md

 1. You can also use shortcodes of each template and save it as a post or page.

 ### Will it protect my website? ###
 WP Legal Pages provides you pre-approved templates.
-Please consult your lawyer for compliance with your local law regulators.
+You may want to customize it as per your needs.
+Please consult your lawyer for any specific needs for compliance with your local law regulators.

-### Can it be used for multisite network? ###
-No. WP Legal Pages not support multisite network.
-You will have to install it on each site separately.

 ## Changelog ##
+### 2.3.7 ###
+Update: Minor plugin updates.

 ### 2.3.6 ###
 Update: Updated Terms of use template.